-Why is your skill important?
-It not only gives you the ability to sign up for specific tournaments but also helps to motivate you to improve your game.
+Having a skill rating gives you the ability to sign up for specific tournaments but also helps to motivate you to improve your game.

-You’ve likely heard two players talking to each other about how one is a four, and the other is a five, which can be confusing for beginners.
+You’ve likely heard two players talking to each other about how one is a three, and the other is a four, which can be confusing for beginners.
 Having a clear idea of pickleball player ratings can assist you with playing with people in the same range as your skills to make the sport more fun and fair.

 So let’s dig into it.